Maximizing Machine Learning Efficiency with MLOps and Observability

 July 5, 2024

 According to a recent report, the BFSI sector generates over 2.5 quintillion data bytes daily.
-While managing and processing such vast amounts of data is one of the biggest challenges for businesses, for data science teams, a wealth of opportunities to uncover additional insights, newer patterns/ theories, and many models to be experienced and developed.
+While processing and handling such huge volumes of information is perhaps the largest challenge for corporations, for data science teams, there exist huge opportunities to discover more insights, newer trends/theories, and numerous models to learn from and build.

-This brings us to MLOps, a practice that creates, runs, deploys, monitors, and retrains ML models.
+This leads us to MLOps, a process that trains, executes, deploys, monitors, and re-trains ML models.

 What is MLOps?